masesgroup/JCOReflector/src/documentation/index.md

-# JCOReflector (a .NET Java wrapper)
+# JCOReflector (a .NET Java™ wrapper)

-JCOReflector is a comprehensive suite of libraries and tools to use Java/JVM APIs (Java, Scala, Kotlin, ...) and .NET side-by-side.
+JCOReflector is a comprehensive suite of libraries and tools to use Java™/JVM™ APIs (Java, Scala, Kotlin, ...) and .NET side-by-side.

 ### Libraries and Tools